Pattern formation in a coupled driven diffusive system

-where $\sigma _{\pm }$ are effective noise intensities \footnote{Note that, more generally, the noises acting on $\phi_{\pm}(\rvec,t)$ originate from the noises in the underlying densities $\rho_{A,B}(\rvec,t)$, which are inherently multiplicative: i.e., $\xi_A$ vanishes in regions devoid of A particles, and analogously for $\xi_B$.
+with $\sigma$ an effective noise intensity \footnote{Note that, more generally, the noises acting on $\phi_{\pm}(\rvec,t)$ originate from the noises in the underlying densities $\rho_{A,B}(\rvec,t)$, which are inherently multiplicative: i.e., $\xi_A$ vanishes in regions devoid of A particles, and analogously for $\xi_B$.
 If we consider small perturbations from a state with $\phi_+ \sim \rho$ and $\phi_- \sim 0$, the fluctuations are additive to a first approximation (as assumed here)}.
-In our numerical studies below, we make the simplest possible choice: $\sigma _{+}=\sigma _{-}\equiv \sigma$.